smithdj/smithdj.github.io/writing_samples/quant/hcv_clearance.md

 <details>
   <summary>Note</summary>
   <br/>
-  This writing sample includes excerpts from the methods, results, and discussion sections that I wrote for an article that was published in 2015.
+  This writing sample includes excerpts from the methods, results, and discussion sections that I wrote for an article that was published in 2016.

 </details>

 <details>
  <summary>Citation</summary>
  <br/>
- Combellick J, **Smith DJ**, Jordan AE, and Hagan H. “Hepatitis C virus disease progression in people who inject drugs: A systematic review and meta-analysis.”
-2015.
-International Journal of Drug Policy 26: 911-21.
+ Smith DJ, Jordan AE, Frank MO, and Hagan H. “Spontaneous viral clearance of hepatitis C virus (HCV) infection among people who inject drugs (PWID) and HIV-positive men who have sex with men (HIV+ MSM): A systematic review and meta-analysis.”
+2016. *BMC Infectious Diseases* 16: 471-83. <a href="https://bmcinfectdis.biomedcentral.com/articles/10.1186/s12879-016-1807-5">Link to article.</a>

 </details>